arvidn/libtorrent/docs/manual.rst

 ``anonymous_mode`` defaults to false.
 When set to true, the client tries to hide its identity to a certain degree.
 The peer-ID will no longer include the client's fingerprint.
 The user-agent will be reset to an empty string.

-If you're using I2P, it might make sense to enable anonymous mode.

-``force_proxy`` disables any communication that's not going over a proxy.
-Enabling this requires a proxy to be configured as well, see ``set_proxy_settings``.
+Trackers will only be used if they are using a proxy server.
 The listen sockets are closed, and incoming connections will only be accepted through a SOCKS5 or I2P proxy (if a peer proxy is set up and is run on the same machine as the tracker proxy).
-This setting also disabled peer country lookups, since those are done via DNS lookups that aren't supported by proxies.
+Since no incoming connections are accepted, NAT-PMP, UPnP, DHT and local peer discovery are all turned off when this setting is enabled.

+If you're using I2P, it might make sense to enable anonymous mode as well.

 ``tick_interval`` specifies the number of milliseconds between internal ticks.
 This is the frequency with which bandwidth quota is distributed to